New Zealand has a surprising variety of lizard species for such a small country with a mild climate.

 Green skink.
 Carey Knox

 In the 1950s, only 30 species of lizard were recognised in New Zealand.
 Today that number has risen to over a hundred.
 New species of lizards are still being discovered and described.
 Genetic research is uncovering differences within groups that had previously been considered one species, and new species are still being found in the wild.
 High on mountain ranges, on cliffs and ridge-tops in Fiordland, the fact that these animals are often in remote country combined with the fact that they’re incredibly difficult to spot means they can easily go undetected.
-The Awakopaka skink was discovered near the Homer Tunnel in 2014, and only one individual has ever been seen.
+The Awakopaka skink was discovered near the Homer Tunnel in 2014, and for a while the species was know from only one individual.
+Early in 2020 Carey Knox discovered eight more.
 There are certain to be species out there that are still unknown to humans.
 Even for the species we do know, there is often more about them that we don’t know.
 Lizard research is slow work - the cryptic nature of lizards means field work requires great patience.
 Owing to a lack of lizard taxonomists, almost half of our species have not yet been formally described.

 Tragically, close to 80% of New Zealand’s lizard species are either threatened or endangered.
 One of the greatest threats to the survival of New Zealand’s lizards is predation by introduced pests: cats, hedgehogs, stoats, ferrets, weasels, possums, pigs, rats and mice.
 It has been shown that when these predators are removed, lizard numbers return to levels of abundance.
 Habitat degradation and loss through land clearing and the impact of introduced grazing animals is another huge factor.
 Poaching for the international reptile trade puts another stress on already vulnerable populations.